Complete Retinol Guide for Beginners: Strengths, Purging, Routines & Results

 Can I use retinol on sensitive skin?

 Yes — with a more cautious approach.
 Start at 2.5%, use once a week, and extend your adjustment period to 6–8 weeks before increasing frequency.
 The sandwich method (moisturiser before and after retinol) helps buffer the skin.
-See our full guide on how to use retinol safely.

 When should I progress to a stronger retinol?